mainaksh/secp256k1/README.md

 you can change 77 to whatever number to get the desired number of digits

-count variable controls the number of random numbers
+iteration controls the number of random numbers to be generated

 **python generaterandomnumbers.py**